Una Voz en el Alma

-on December 14, 1998 and became her first #1 on the Latin Pop Airplay chart in the US.
+on 1999 and became her first #1 on the Billboard Latin Pop Airplay chart in the US.
 El Norte Deborah Davis gave the song a positive review, citing it along with "Llora Por Él" where the singer "uses all her interpretive resources to shine brightly."
 It was recognized as one of the best-performing songs of the year at the ASCAP Latin Awards under the pop/ballad category in 2000.